 - 4 scallions, chopped

 - 2-inch piece ginger, minced or grated

 - Dried coriander

 - Warm water or vegetable stock

 - In a small covered pot, bring carrots and 1 cup water to a boil over medium heat.
 Boil until cooked through but not entirely mushy, about 5 minutes.

-- Meanwhile, in a pan over medium heat melt 2 teaspoons of unsalted butter and add the scallions, shallot, ginger, salt, and pepper.
-Cook until the shallot begins to soften and turn transparent.
+- Meanwhile, in a pan over medium heat, melt butter.
+Add scallions, shallot, ginger, and salt and pepper to taste.
+Cook until shallot begins to soften and turn transparent.

-- Transfer the boiled carrots (with the cooking water) and cooked veggies to a food processor.
-Add the coriander and up to 1 cup of warm water or warm vegetable stock to reach desired consistency.
+- Transfer carrots and cooking water and cooked veggies to a food processor.
+Add coriander to taste and up to 1 cup warm water to reach desired consistency.
 Process until smooth.
-(I personally like mine on the thicker side, almost like a pudding, so I don't add much extra liquid, but make it as think or as thin as you like!)

-- Serve garnished with a few extra scallions and a slice of ginger, and enjoy!
+- Serve garnished with additional scallions and ginger.